Shippable/docs/sources/deploy/amazon-ecs.md

 These settings can all be customized by creating additional Pipelines Resources.

-### dockerOptions
+### Customizing your Task Definitions

-Using dockerOptions, all of the advanced configurations of docker are available to you.
-Check out our [dockerOptions reference](../reference/resource-dockeroptions) to see all of the possibilities.
-In this example, we're simply changing the memory allocated to the container and exposing a port.
+You can use the `dockerOptions` resource to customize your task definitions.
+For example, you can change the memory allocated to the container and expose a port.

 ```
 - name: deploy-ecs-basic-docker-options
   type: dockerOptions